2023 Mercedes-Benz Cls-Class Safety Report

 Reliability Score

-The 2023 Mercedes-Benz Cls-Class receives a reliability score of 60 out of 100 based on analysis of NHTSA complaint data, recall history, crash reports, and safety ratings.
-This indicates average reliability — some notable concerns exist that prospective buyers should be aware of.
+The 2023 Mercedes-Benz Cls-Class receives a reliability score of 72 out of 100 based on analysis of NHTSA complaint data, recall history, crash reports, and safety ratings.
+This indicates above-average reliability relative to comparable vehicles.

 Known Issues for the 2023 Mercedes-Benz Cls-Class